About You (the Reader)

 What Your Monthly Subscription Includes

-• Prior articles published for the past decade, published in the Caribbean’s premier English newspaper - The Jamaica Gleaner.
+Prior articles published for the past decade in the Caribbean’s premier English newspaper - The Jamaica Gleaner.

-• Video content from the 2022 Strategy Conference hosted by JumpLeap folks.
+Video content from the 2022 Strategy Conference, 2023 Sustainable Strategy Conference and 2024 Long-Term Strategy Conference - hosted by JumpLeap.

-These are unique ways to receive high-quality insights that could be hard to find elsewhere.
+These are unique ways to receive high-quality insights are hard to find elsewhere.